dvijayak/HiddenMarkovModel/README.md

 ## Caution

 PLEASE only use the vocabulary {"1", "2", "3"}.
-The model does not reject observation that do not exist in the vocabulary YET.
+The model does not reject observations that do not exist in the vocabulary YET.
 Your application will crash if you do not heed this warning.

 # Thank you!